ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Expected Result:**
 - Subject field gets highlighted with a red outline
-- Form should not submit
+- Form should not submit if there is a non existing subject selected

-**Actual Result:** System deletes the subject whenever the user clicks outside the field and before they can submit the form
+**Actual Result:**
+- No dropdown options appear for "Astrology"
+- The text disappears when clicking outside
+- Field becomes blank
+- Form submitted successfully

 **Status:** PASS **Priority:** HIGH